xiix0/scam/README.md

-Your lover will never wish to leave you.
+You will be called upon to help a friend in trouble.